unterstein/dcos-galera/README.md

 ## Docker images
 ### Base image
-This implementation based on the [official docker-mariadb image](https://github.com/docker-library/mariadb/tree/master/10.1) and has only few adaptions to add service discovery within the DC/OS cluster using DNS.
+This implementation based on the [official docker-mariadb image](https://github.com/docker-library/mariadb/tree/master/10.1.20) from [docker hub](https://hub.docker.com/r/library/mariadb/tags/) and has only few adaptions to add service discovery within the DC/OS cluster using DNS and the decision making which of the initial nodes is the initializing node.

 ### Networking
 The MariaDB Galera Cluster is running inside an overlay network, where each container will receive an own IP address and exposes all ports within this overlay network.
 This overlay network and the resulting IP addresses are only available within the DC/OS cluster